UPDATED: House and Senate approve ‘Bathroom bill’

 House Substitute for SB 244 would require Kansas government buildings to designate multi-occupancy private spaces, such as restrooms, locker rooms and changing rooms, as either male or female.
 Individuals would have to visit the facility that matches their biological sex at birth.

-The bill includes exceptions for allowing people to enter opposite-sex bathrooms, including custodial work, maintenance, medical emergencies, assisting someone who needs help, law enforcement purposes, or safety threats.
-Children under 12 may also enter opposite-sex spaces when accompanied by a caregiver.
+The bill includes exceptions for allowing people to enter opposite-sex spaces for custodial work, maintenance, medical emergencies, assisting someone who needs help, law enforcement purposes, or safety threats.
 Coaching and athletic training may also enter during athletic events provided they ensure no individual of the opposite sex is in a state of undress prior to entering.
+Originally the bill stated children under 12 may also enter opposite-sex spaces when accompanied by a caregiver.
+However, amendments have lowered that age to 9.

 The legislation also mandates that any driver's license or birth certificate issued before July 1, 2026, that lists a sex or gender designation inconsistent with the person's biological sex at birth will be invalidated.
 State agencies must correct their records and reissue documents with the biological sex designation.